jfields4733/Jordan/-3AndNand/README.md

 #### Testing

-I will flip both the switches to see is they act as an OR gate for the LED
+I will flip both the switches to see if they act as an OR gate for the LED

 *A logical 1 is visible in the verilog code (vcb.v) and yet the RTL analysis schematic gets rid of the logical constant and is identical to the previous lab.
 Why?
 Draw a diagram similar to the RTL analysis with containing the design intent of the verilog code.*